NEW! Creative Arts Process Cards

 April 5 – June 11, 2017

-See the event here.
-Catalogue available through the online store at SFCB.
+Catalogue with statements from each teacher and comprehensive images from the show is available through the online store at SFCB.

 Drawing from their collections, nine Bay Area teachers have chosen books, objects, and creative assignments from their libraries to share in one exhibition.
 Over fifty artists' works are represented, each with a unique vision, from a book with intentionally bad printing to highly crafted artists' books, including a wide range and variety of concepts, processes, and materials.
 Each work deepens our insight into one of nine different teaching approaches and serves as a gem to contemplate, with the hope that you, too, will be inspired to make books, of course.
 Chief wrangler (aka Curator): Alisa Golden.